icml2022anonymous2/TT-DCNN/README.md

 ## Building

 The code needs python >= 3.7, and  has only been tested on Ubuntu 18.04.2 LTS.
 The code is known to work with pytorch 1.5.0.
+Please insatll the requirements.

 [GANAK](https://github.com/meelgroup/ganak) is the Exact Model Counter used in this work.
 Please install it in the main path of the repo.